mdazrin/improfdbvue/.swm/core-model-architecture.lg3o6.sw.md

 ## Index

-Index function is called to view all the Core Model objects
+Index function is design to view all the Core Model objects

 <br/>